Beyond Convexity -- Contraction and Global Convergence of Gradient Descent: Contraction Analysis of Gradient Systems

 Similarly, the Riemannian Hessian $\vH$ represents in coordinates the second covariant derivative of $f$.

 \end{remark}

-When $\M(\x)$ is the identity metric, geodesic $\alpha$-strong convexity naturally coincides with the definition of $\alpha$-strong convexity in Definition~\ref{def:strongConv}.
-Toward providing a parallel to Proposition \ref{prop:euc_grad_desc}, we consider stability analysis in the Riemannian context through the lens of contraction theory.
+When $\M$ is the identity metric, geodesic $\alpha$-strong convexity naturally coincides with the definition of $\alpha$-strong convexity in Definition~\ref{def:strongConv}.
+The natural gradient can be used to directly mirror Proposition~\ref{prop:euc_grad_desc} within the Riemannian context.